sellerscrisp/lab/README.md

 ## Overview

-This stack is a collection of services that are used to setup my "production ready" swarm cluster that powers my AI services:
+This repository is a collection of services that are used to setup and deploy a "production ready" swarm cluster that powers my AI services.

 ### Portainer